zabertech/zaber-examples/src/motion_input_shaping/input_shaper_types.md

 ![zv_trapezoidal_motion_acceleration.jpg](img/zv_trapezoidal_motion_acceleration.jpg)

 ## More Robust Shapers
 A shaper is tuned to target a specific resonant frequency and will be less effective if the actual resonant frequency of the system deviates from the shaper frequency.
-More complex shaper types can be used to widen the effective frequency window.
-These typically have longer durations so the additional robustness comes at the expense of longer move times.
+More complex shaper types can be used to widen the effective frequency window, but they typically have longer durations so the additional robustness comes at the expense of longer move times.

 The figure below shows the theoretical effectiveness of various shapers with varying amounts of error between the actual resonant frequency and shaper frequency.
 The amount of residual vibration with a ZV shaper quickly increases when there is any error in the frequency while the others have a wider tolerance band.